Senior level experience delivers customized results

 - Promotional initiatives, including print advertising, direct mail, and congress activities.

-- Logistics coordination for scientific and community symposia.
+- Logistics coordination for scientific, community, and advocacy symposia.

 In addition to her prior experience that includes clinical research support and office and facilities management, Martha worked for more than 15 years as a paralegal.